eternal-engineer/vuepress-blog-boilerplate/src/blog/a-philosophy-of-software-design.md

 *If an interface has many features, but most developers only need to be aware of a few of them, the effective complexity of that interface is just the complexity of the commonly used features.

+## Chapter Five - Information Hiding (and Leakage)

+- Information hiding is a way of achieving deep modules
+- Information hiding helps in two ways
+  - simplifies the interface into a more abstract view
+  - makes it easier to evolve the system
+- private variables with getters is not information hiding.
+The information should be completely unknown and irrelevant to the module user

+### Information Leakage

+If a piece of information is reflected in the interface for a module, then by definition it has been leaked

+**Back Door Leakage**

+Two or modules depend on a third common shared entity

+_example_: A module for writing file and a module for reading files depend on the type of file system.
+If file system were to change, both the modules will need to change.
+Although both system hid the information but both will need to change if the file system changes.
+Hence, the file system is not abstracted out clearly by either modules

+**On Large classes**

+- Information Hiding can often be improved by making a class slightly longer
+- A larger class also allows us to raise the level of interface.
+Since it has a lot of information to operate on, it can club it and provide it as a single view.

+**Information hiding within a class**

+- Design the private methods within a class so that each encapsulates some information or capability and hides it from the rest of the class
+- Try to minimize the number of places where each instance variable is used.
+Instance variables are shared across methods and hence increase dependency